2018 World Junior Ice Hockey Championships – Division II

-The 2018 World Junior Ice Hockey Championship Division II consisted of two tiered groups of six teams each: the fourth-tier Division II A and the fifth-tier Division II B. For each tier, the team which placed first was promoted to the next highest division, while the team which placed last was relegated to a lower division.
+The 2018 World Junior Ice Hockey Championship Division II consisted of two tiered groups of six teams each: the fourth-tier Division II A and the fifth-tier Division II B. For each tier's tournament, the first-placed team was promoted to a higher division, while the last-placed team was relegated to a lower division.

-The tournaments were a round-robin tournament format, with two points allotted for a win, one additional point for a regulation win, and one point for an overtime or game winning shots loss.
+The tournaments were played in a round-robin tournament format, with two points allotted for a win, one additional point for a regulation win, and one point for an overtime or game winning shots loss.

 To be eligible as a junior, a player couldn't be born earlier than 1998.

 Division II A was held in Dumfries, United Kingdom, while Division II B was hosted in Belgrade, Serbia.

 Division II A

 The Division II A tournament was played in Dumfries, United Kingdom, from 10 to 16 December 2017.

 As a result of the tournament, Japan was promoted to Division I B, and the Netherlands was relegated to Division II B.